iObserver – Virtual Patient Observation

 Seconds matter for at-risk patients.
 Intervene faster.

 iObserver allows for faster clinician intervention to help reduce adverse patient safety events.
-This software enables continuous, 24/7 observation, allowing a virtual sitter to observe up to 12 rooms on a single screen.
-Accessing through a wall-mount or cart APS in each patient room, not only can staff notify, redirect, intervene more swiftly, but video-enabled technology can help ease the burden of heavy workloads related to one-to-one sitters in the patient room.
+This virtual patient observation software enables continuous, 24/7 observation, allowing a virtual sitter to observe up to 12 rooms on a single screen.
+Accessing through a wall-mount or cart APS in each patient room, not only can staff notify, redirect, intervene more swiftly, but video-enabled virtual sitter technology can help ease the burden of heavy workloads related to one-to-one sitters in the patient room.